Sigma117/Grave_Escapes/README.md

 ## Achieved Goals:

-below will be listed the goals of the application related to game actions and animations:
+Below will be listed the goals of the application related to game actions and animations:

-* the movement and actions of the character must be done through smooth animation.
+* The movement and actions of the character must be done through smooth animation.

-* the user must be able to access the next tower level through a door only if the enemies of that level have all been defeated.
+* The user must be able to access the next level through a door only if the enemies of that level have all been defeated.

 * The movement and actions of all NPCs (Non-Player Character) and enemies must be done via smooth animation.

-* there must be a camera with focus on the player character.
+* There must be a camera with focus on the player character.

-* the user cannot exceed the map limits during the game.
+* The user cannot exceed the map limits during the game.

 * Presence of game music and sounds.

+* Enemy following sistem

+* Interction whit environment

 ## Future Goals:
 * Expand the number of levels (adding more floors to the tower).